 Special Recognition Awards (SRA) are designed to immediately acknowledge and reward an employee or group of employees for “special” accomplishment(s) achieved, inspire others to put forth effort above and beyond the normal job duties, and encourage employees to support and advance institutional goals.
 These awards typically take the form of cash, and an employee may earn more than one SRA per year.
 To be eligible, employees must be meeting job expectations as defined in the Partnership for Performance process.
 Awards are tiered based upon the impact level and reflection of institutional goals and values.
 Forms are available on the HR Formsweb page.
 Please refer to Policy #304 (Special Recognition Awards) in the HR Policy Manual for additional details.

-Employee Relations and Compliance is the department within Human Resources that enforces the University’s Policy against Discrimination and Harassment (Policy #704).
+What is Equal Opportunity and Compliance?
+Equal Opportunity and Compliance is the department within Human Resources that enforces the University’s Policy against Bias, Discrimination, and Harassment (Policy #704).
 The Policy is intended to provide for the prompt and equitable resolution of complaints alleging discrimination and harassment.

-Employee Relations also handles all immigration matters for our employees both locally and abroad and ensures employment compliance for international sites.
-The function facilitates the relationship with our Employee Assistance Program (EAP), a benefit that provides free, confidential assistance to employees experiencing personal issues affecting their work performance.
-The function is also responsible for risk mitigation through ongoing training, communications, internal audits, and proactive adherence to federal, state and local laws and regulations, including oversight for University-wide Title IX compliance.
+Equal Opportunity and Compliance also handles all immigration matters for our employees both locally and abroad and ensures employment compliance for international sites.
+In addition, the department facilitates the relationship with our Employee Assistance Program (EAP), a benefit that provides free, confidential assistance to employees experiencing personal issues affecting their work performance.
+Moreover, the department is responsible for risk mitigation through ongoing training, communications, internal audits, and proactive adherence to federal, state and local laws and regulations, including oversight for University-wide Title IX compliance.

-Where can I find the University's Policy against Discrimination and Harassment and Related Complaint Procedures (Policy # 704)?
+Where can I find the University's Policy against Bias, Discrimination, and Harassment (Policy # 704)?

-This policy can be found in the Employee Handbook, in the Human Resources Policy Manual on MySJU, in the Student Handbook, and is also linked on the Employee Relations and Compliance page of the Human Resources Web site.
+This policy can be found in the Employee Handbook, in the Human Resources Policy Manual, in the Student Handbook, and is also linked on the Equal Opportunity and Compliance page of the Human Resources Web site.